tenstorrent/SweRV-ISS/README.md

 ###  csr
-The CSR configuration is a map wher each key is a CSR name and the corresponding value is an object with the following fields: "number", "reset", "mask", "poke_mask", "exists", and "shared".
-Set "exists" to "false" to mark a non implemented CSR (read/write instructions to such a CSR will trigger illegal instruciton exception).
+The CSR configuration is a map where each key is a CSR name and the corresponding value is an object with the following fields: "number", "reset", "mask", "poke_mask", "exists", and "shared".
+Set "exists" to "false" to mark a non implemented CSR (read/write instructions to such a CSR will trigger illegal instruction exception).
 Set "mask" to the write mask of the CSR (zero bits correspond to bits that will be preserved by write instructions).
 Set "reset" to reset value of the CSR.
 Set "shared" to "true" for CSRs that are shared between harts.
 The